Observables from Time-propagation TDDFT

 Obtaining the total number of carriers

-If we are not interested in hot-carrier distributions, but only the total number of generated carriers in the respective regions, then we can use the calculate_hcsweeptime_and_save_by_filename writer instead.
+If we are not interested in hot-carrier distributions, but only the total number of generated carriers in the respective regions, then we can use the calculate_hcsweeptime_and_write function instead.

 [18]: